Microsoft ends support for Internet Explorer on June 16, 2022.

 A performance-linked stock compensation system was adopted in fiscal 2021 for members of the board and officers of NTT and its major subsidiaries.
 A system has been established such that, in the event that an Eligible Member of the Board or Officer engages in significant illegal or inappropriate activity, or takes employment at another company in the same industry without the permission of the company, the system enables the revocation of rights to receive Company Shares under the Compensation System with respect to such person (malus clause) and the request for the return of funds corresponding to previously delivered Company Shares (clawback).

 We are anticipating outside directors to provide a wide range of management perspectives and expert opinions, and we internal and external directors are appointed by actively considering the promotion of diversity (Gender, race, or ethnicity (Ethnicity)).
 As a result, more than 30% of executives are women, and we are actively promoting diversity.
 In addition, Article 10 (Directors and Audit & Supervisory Board Members) of the Act on Nippon Telegraph and Telephone Corporation, etc., provides that "Any person who does not have Japanese nationality may not be appointed as a director or an auditor for the Company or the Regional Companies." and therefore nationality cannot be included in the policy.
 Accordingly, we cannot invite foreign directors under the NTT Act.
-However, eight foreign directors and three foreign directors of Data and Ltd are invited as directors of the intermediate holding company (global business).
+However, at the NTT DATA Group, which is in charge of global business, we have deployed foreign directors: one has been invited to the NTT DATA Group Corporation, and five have been invited to NTT DATA, Inc.

 All directors and employees of NTT Group have declared their commitment to complying with all laws and regulations (including their spirits), social standards, and internal company rules, whether in Japan or overseas, and acting in accordance with the highest ethical standards in both private and public activities.
 In tax-related operations, we also strive to maintain and enhance tax compliance by setting up guidelines and educating our employees.